 I do shoot all the pix by myself, but probably only deserve 1% of the credit.
 The other 99% goes to my Panasonic Lumix DMC-ZS5, the one with the Leica lens that even a monkey could use effectively.
 The logo and design were created by the lovely and talented Ava Savitsky at Monswoon and all tech support and general wise counsel comes from Brooklyn’s own James White.

 My Dinner Diary

 I’ve also kept a diary of every single thing I’ve eaten for dinner every single night since February 22, 1998.
 I know, I know.
 What can I say?
 When you’re in love, you do some weird-ass, obsessive things.
 You’ll be seeing little excerpts of the diary every now and then in my posts, but if you want the full, strange story, it’s right here in the New York Times.

 First Visit?
 Welcome!
 Here’s how to use Dinner: A Love Story…

-A good place to begin is by clicking “Subscribe in a Reader” at the top of the home page or ”Add Bookmark” on your browser!
+A good place to begin is by clicking “First Time Here” on the right side of the home page or ”Add Bookmark” on your browser!
 Then head over to my “Favorites” page, which I am constantly updating in order to highlight my most-talked-about strategies, rituals, and recipes.
 Lastly, come back anytime!
 I do my best to post something on this website every day, so check in whenever you think to yourself What should I make for the family tonight?
 Hopefully you’ll always find the answer.
 If you don’t, get in touch and let’s figure it out together.